grandpriest/Spoj-Teller/README.md

 	2.Familiarity with the classes and functions related to re and urlliob.request module along with knowledge of string manupulations.
 #### Software and Tools
 	1.Any Python IDE(I used Pycharm)
-	2.Proper internet connection and web crawling can't be done without it
+	2.Proper internet connection as web crawling can't be done without it

 ### Installing